apecloud/kubeblocks.io/blog/redis-containerization.md

 Fortunately, the business scenarios that most cloud-native teams need to support are not as complex as those faced by public cloud providers.
 If the right direction is chosen, requirements are narrowed down, and production experience is gradually accumulated, the challenges of database containerization will not come rushing in.
 There are plenty of industry practices sharing experiences on containerizing Redis, some significantly reducing costs, while others enable business teams to achieve self-service.

-**Aiming for the benefits of improved resource utilization and R&D efficiency, this fruit, ripe for the taking, is worth a try, even if it’s a bit tough.**
+**Aiming for the benefits of improved resource utilization and R&D efficiency, containerizing Redis is worth a try, even if it’s a bit tough.**